bambooforest/APY313/README.md

 The
 [schedule](https://docs.google.com/spreadsheets/d/1uSFHedR_jn_bk9Ds29WcneffBbRcHR3-x-hYtJF5_uQ/edit?usp=sharing)
 is subject to change, but the most up to date schedule is always available under the Syllabus tab on Blackboard.
+(If you do not have access to the schedule, email me and I will give you access.)

 **Weekly Topics**